 Basic Environment Setup

-This section describes how to set up an x86 computer and a LicheePi development board to prepare for running models on the NPU or CPU of the board.
+This guide configures an x86 computer and a Lichee Pi development board so that models can run on the board's NPU or CPU.

-To run models on the development board, it is first necessary to use the hhb tool on an x86 machine to convert general models such as ONNX into computation graphs and glue code executable by the board's CPU/NPU.
-The glue code and related application code must then be cross-compiled into binaries that can run on the board.
+Before a model can run on the development board, you must use an x86 machine to convert generic models such as ONNX into computation graphs and glue code that are executable on the board's CPU/NPU via the hhb tool.
+The glue code and related application code must then be cross-compiled into binaries for the board.

 Development Board Setup